Effective Date: Oct 19, 2020

 If you have any issues with our compliance, you have the right to lodge a complaint with a European supervisory authority.

 Our Services are not directed at children under the age of 13 and we do not knowingly collect personal information as defined by the U.S. Children’s Privacy Protection Act (“COPPA“) in a manner that is not permitted by COPPA.
-If you are a parent or guardian and believe we have collected information in a manner not permitted by COPPA, please email us here or send us a letter to Inkwell Comics LLC, 11 NE M L King Blvd Ste 202, Portland, OR 97232, and we will remove such data to the extent required by COPPA.
+If you are a parent or guardian and believe we have collected information in a manner not permitted by COPPA, please email us here or send us a letter to Inkwell Comics LLC, The Nib PO BOX 17253, Portland, OR 97217, and we will remove such data to the extent required by COPPA.

 We take reasonable measures to help protect information about you from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.
 However, no physical or electronic security system is impenetrable.
 We cannot guarantee the security of our servers or databases, nor can we guarantee that information you supply will not be intercepted while being transmitted to us or our third-party service providers over the internet.